Gary Fisher

 Holographic Technology

-© 2019 - 2023 Gary Fisher
+© 2019 - 2025 Gary Fisher

-The practice of holography is as much an art as a science, as understanding the physics behind holography doesn't insure that one can make a good hologram.
+The practice of holography is as much an art as a science, as understanding the physics behind holography doesn't ensure that one can make a good hologram.
 This section of my site is on the art behind the art and is focused on technology.

 Real Image Projection